akamura/cisco-meraki-clu/README.md

 ## Clone the repository
     git clone https://github.com/akamura/cisco-meraki-clu.git

-## Navigate to the repository and install libraries
+## Install the required packages
-    cd /opt/akamura/ciscomerakiclu

-you will find the **setup.py** file which contain a list of libraries and modules needed to run the program.
+    pip install -r /opt/akamura/ciscomerakiclu/requirements.txt

+    or

+    sudo pip install tabulate pathlib datetime termcolor pysqlcipher3 rich requests --break-system-packages

 Please note that when you execute **main.py** it will search for additional modules and autoinstall it with pip based on modules references.

-## Install from a Package
+## Install from a Release
-At the moment I released the first package for Ubuntu and tested under OS release 22.04.3 LTS.
+At the moment I released the program for Ubuntu and tested under OS release 22.04.3 LTS.
-Download the package and execute.
+Download the release and execute.

     sudo apt install ./cisco-meraki-clu.deb

-## Uninstall from a Package
+## Uninstall from a Release
-If you want to uninstall the Ubuntu .deb package execute this command
+If you want to uninstall the Ubuntu .deb release execute this command

     sudo apt remove ciscomerakiclu